NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/microsoft-365/_index.md

 ## Integration permissions

-For the Microsoft 365 integration to function, Cloudflare CASB requires the following delegated Microsoft Graph API permissions:
+For the Microsoft 365 integration to function, Khulnasoft CASB requires the following delegated Microsoft Graph API permissions:

 - `Application.Read.All`
 - `Calendars.Read`